apache/cloudstack-docs-rn/source/compat.rst

 CloudStack supports three hypervisor families, XenServer with XAPI, KVM, and VMware with vSphere.

+-  LXC Host Containers on RHEL 7
 -  Windows Server 2012 R2 (with Hyper-V Role enabled)
 -  Hyper-V 2012 R2

--  CentOS 6.2 with KVM
+-  CentOS 6.2+ with KVM
 -  Red Hat Enterprise Linux 6.2 with KVM

--  XenServer 6.0.2 (with Hotfix)

--  XenServer versions 6.1 and 6.2 SPI with latest hotfixes
+-  XenServer versions 6.1, 6.2 SP1 and 6.5 with latest hotfixes

--  VMware versions 5.0, 5.1, and 5.5
+-  VMware versions 5.0 Update 3a, 5.1 Update 2a, and 5.5 Update 2
 -  Bare metal hosts are supported, which have no hypervisor.
 These hosts can run the following operating systems: